 \subsection{The photon and wind emission of the donor}

 The next ingredient for the production of $\gamma$-rays is the photon field within the binary.
-For the WR emission, we assume the parameters of the hydrostatic core of the radius of $R_*=1.5\rsun \approx 1.04\times 10^{11}$\,cm and the effective temperature (defined by the observed stellar luminosity of $L=4\pi \sigma_{\rm SB} R_*^2 T_*^4$, where $\sigma_{\rm SB}$ is the Stefan-Boltzmann constant) of $T_*=1\times 10^5$\,K \citep{Koljonen17}.
+For the WR emission, we assume the parameters of the hydrostatic core, with radius $R_*=1.5\rsun \approx 1.04\times 10^{11}$\,cm and effective temperature (defined by the observed stellar luminosity $L=4\pi \sigma_{\rm SB} R_*^2 T_*^4$, where $\sigma_{\rm SB}$ is the Stefan-Boltzmann constant) of $T_*=1\times 10^5$\,K \citep{Koljonen17}.
 This model\footnote{We used the WNL-H20E model 13-19 from \url{https://www.astro.physik.uni-potsdam.de/PoWR} } also assumes $M=12\msun$, and the resulting mass loss rate is $\dot M_{\rm w}= 10^{-4.74}\msun$/yr.
 However, the core's emission passes through the dense stellar wind, which softens it.
 The wind is optically thick up to a large distance, with the radius at which the optical depth is 2/3 of $R_{2/3}\approx 5.2\times 10^{11}$ cm, which is $\approx 1.9 a$, i.e., substantially more than the distance of the compact object from the donor's center.
 The resulting model spectrum \citep{Hamann04, Todt15}, as seen at a distance of 9 kpc, is shown in Figure \ref{IRUV} as cyan symbols.
-Its effective temperature is $T_{{2/3}} \approx 4.5\times 10^4$ K, but its spectral shape differs significantly from that of a blackbody; we observe strong IR emission and a sharp high-energy cutoff.
+Its effective temperature is $T_{{2/3}} \approx 4.5\times 10^4$ K, but its spectral shape differs significantly from that of a blackbody; we see both strong IR emission and a sharp high-energy cutoff.
 The excess IR emission with respect to the blackbody is mostly due to bremsstrahlung from the accelerated wind.

-The IR emission was also measured.
-We use here the Cyg X-3 measurements in the quiescent state obtained with the United Kingdom Infrared Telescope (UKIRT; \citealt{Fender96}) and the Infrared Space Observatory (ISO; \citealt{Ogley01}) in the 0.085--1.03 eV energy range, shown as magenta dots in Figure \ref{IRUV}.
-The blue dots show the measurement errors.
+The IR emission was also observed.
+We use the Cyg X-3 measurements in the quiescent state obtained with the United Kingdom Infrared Telescope (UKIRT; \citealt{Fender96}) and the Infrared Space Observatory (ISO; \citealt{Ogley01}) in the 0.085--1.03 eV energy range, shown as magenta dots in Figure \ref{IRUV}.
+The blue dots indicate the measurement errors.
 The IR emission has been dereddened\footnote{We note that \citet{Ogley01} analyzed the same data using the extinction law of \citet{Mathis90}, which has been shown to be incorrect by \citet{Stead09}. } using the extinction law of \citet{Stead09} with $A_K=1.4\pm 0.1$ \citep{Koljonen17}.
-We see that the IR measurements agree well with the model spectrum.
+The IR measurements agree well with the model spectrum.
 We can approximate the model spectrum by